vatstack/docs/stripe.md

 As the entire process is heavily automated with complex business logic, we recommend to monitor incoming transactions for accuracy in the beginning and let us know if you experience any inconsistencies.

+## Determining the Tax Rate

+Generally speaking, tax rates are determined with the best knowledge available.
+We therefore recommend that you hydrate Stripe’s invoices with as much data as possible beforehand.
+This includes attaching

+- a tax rate applied to the invoice or to the invoice line item and
+- a tax ID of your customer for potential reverse charge (read more below).

+Vatstack will take this data into consideration when determining the applicable VAT rate, and whether the charged amount is inclusive or exclusive of VAT.

+If none of this information is found in an invoice, we assume the VAT-inclusive standard rate of the place of supply.
+You would then remit VAT from the amount you have charged your customer.
+If a wrong tax rate was found, it is also overwritten with the applicable standard rate to ensure accurate tax declarations.

-## Place of Supply
+## Establishing the Place of Supply

-The place of supply is determined with the help of indications found in a Stripe invoice.
+The place of supply is established with the help of indications found in a Stripe invoice.
 Since an evidence object is created simultaneously with a supply, we use the following fields from it and in this priority:

 - `bank_address.country_code`: Obtained from the Stripe charge.
 - `ip_address.country_code`: Obtained from metadata (see below).